 He was co-organizer of the research session on the Economics of Artificial Intelligence at the American Economics Association annual conference in Chicago (2017).
 He has recently been appointed to the position of Co-Chair of the Planning Committee for the Royal Society and National Academies’ International Dialogue on AI and Policy.

 Professor Agrawal is Founder of the Creative Destruction Lab at the University of Toronto.
 The Lab was founded in 2012 and launched their first cohort focused exclusively on machine intelligence-enabled companies in 2015.
-This program doubled in size to two cohorts (50 companies) in 2016 due to demand.
+This program doubled in size to two cohorts (50 companies) in 2016 and then doubled again to four cohorts (100 companies) in 2017.
 To our knowledge, this represents the greatest concentration of AI-enabled companies in any program on Earth.
-Atomwise, Eigen Innovations, Deep Genomics, Thalmic Labs, Algocian, Blue J Legal, and Nymi are graduates of the CDL.
+Atomwise, Eigen Innovations, Deep Genomics, North (formally Thalmic Labs), Algocian, Blue J Legal, Nymi, Kyndi, Ada, Automat AI, and Fluent AI are graduates of the CDL.

 Professor Agrawal is Co-Founder of NextAI, a not-for-profit program launched in 2016 to inspire young entrepreneurs and technologists to explore new commercial opportunities that are a direct result of advances in AI.

 Professor Agrawal is Co-Founder with Shivon Zilis of an annual conference on the business of artificial intelligence “Machine Learning and the Market for Intelligence.”
 He delivered opening presentations in 2015 and 2016.